groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 The Windows "Patch Tuesday" updates are often a hundred or so megabytes, so we multiply that by the number of updates to keep available and we can easily find ourselves with several gigabytes.
-The `Symantec IntelligentUpdate`s needs roughly 150 megabytes, while `Symantec LiveUpdate`s needs 50 gigabytes.
+The "Symantec IntelligentUpdates" needs roughly 150 megabytes, while "Symantec LiveUpdates" needs 50 gigabytes.

 Each Linux repository could need up to 50 gigabytes, so if we need to transfer Linux update the needed disk space can easily explode.
 In the